EricMFink/PRcasebook/Chapters/Part1 - Law as a Regulated Profession/Law as a Profession.md

 [T]he invasion of lawyers' jurisdiction was not peripheral, at least in terms of areas.
 On the contrary, the rates of complaints seem to follow the rates of work.
 For example, figures from Pennsylvania on distribution of lawyers' actual work show that property matters were the most important work for 62 percent of the Pennsylvania profession outside of Philadelphia and Pittsburgh.
 The correspondence with the complaints of unauthorized practice in property matters (58 percent) is extremely close.
 Similarly, the greater level of business complaints in the American cities reflects the equally greater importance of business work there.
 Of course lawyers are more likely to act on a complaint the more central the area invaded.
 But still, it is noteworthy that jurisdictional enforcement is not just a matter of professional borders.
 That this invasion occurred with peripheral _clients_, however, is easily verified from discussions of the complaints.
 Both in America and Britain the cases often involved small shopkeepers who refused to pay lawyers' rates for enforcing debts, as well as private individuals who sought inexpensive wills and deeds.
 The conflicts thus involved not change of cultural jurisdiction but largely change of clientele settlements.

 The national differences, however, reflect important aspects of jurisdictional claims.
-Advocacy, the classic heart of lawyers'jurisdiction, was of equal concern to both, as was business, perhaps because of the rapid expansion that had called forth competitors in both countries.
+Advocacy, the classic heart of lawyers' jurisdiction, was of equal concern to both, as was business, perhaps because of the rapid expansion that had called forth competitors in both countries.
 (It is notable that business conflicts were urban in the United States and rural in England.)
 Advice was a different matter.
 Although the British believed advice to be an important legal function, they never really attempted a dominant settlement in the area.
 American lawyers did, presumably because their greater numbers made them believe they could reasonably uphold the claim.
 Finally, land and property conflicts sharply differentiated urban from upstate lawyers in the United States, but not urban from provincial solicitors in England.
 This indicates a second division among United States lawyers—that between rural and urban attorneys.
 The two status-tiers discussed before were both largely urban.
-The extensive competition rural lawyers faced in their basic property jurisdiction suggests possible underlawyering in the countryside, a fact often noted by rural lawyers in debate. [ … ]
+The extensive competition rural lawyers faced in their basic property jurisdiction suggests possible under-lawyering in the countryside, a fact often noted by rural lawyers in debate. [ … ]

 American urban lawyers pushed out into advice giving, an area the solicitors [in England] rapidly gave up.
 This expansion occurred both in the upper and lower tiers of the urban profession.
 These lawyers had little trouble in land and property, although their country cousins—the few who remained—faced a massive invasion of this heartland jurisdiction.
 In England, land and property clearly became the obsession of both urban and provincial solicitors.
 The reversal of patterns in business practice seems, at this point, to be quite anomalous.